|

 takes refuge in Rachel Lapp's Amish community.

-Their growing attraction
+Their

-and sensitively directed, romances in movies.
+skillfully written, and sensitively directed, romances

-The success of this movie
+success of this movie illustrates the effectiveness

-illustrates the effectiveness of using an extremely
+of using an extremely unlikely pairing when creating

-unlikely pairing when creating your Hero/Bonding Character
+your Hero/Bonding Character relationship. |

-When you understand
+When

-in your story, particularly the Opposing/Attacking Force
+other characters in your story, particularly the Opposing/Attacking

 |